 Although charter boats are limited, a number of seasoned fishing guides can take you to all the bountiful deep-sea and bonefishing spots to ensure a great experience.

-For sure catches, drop anchor at Moselle Shoal at the tip of North Bimini, or just off Bimini Bay's Three Sisters Rock.
+For sure catches, drop anchor at Moselle Shoal at the tip of North Bimini, or just off Resorts World Bimini's Three Sisters Rock.
 Another hot spot is Great Isaac Rock, located 15 miles north.